michaelperryjnr/roadmap.sh-clone.github.io/README.md

 # roadmap.sh-clone
-This repo is about my projects when I started learning web design
+This is a clone of roadmap.sh